 For further assistance, see the list of How-To documents on this support page:

-Your mailbox has a capacity of 400mb.
+Your mailbox has a limited capacity.
 This will eventually fill up if you don't ensure that old emails that are no longer needed are deleted on the server.
 If the mailbox does fill up, the email address will cease to work until space is freed up.
 You are advised to do the following.

 1. With POP3 accounts: Click Tools -> Account Settings.
 Immediately under your account name on the left is the item Server Settings.
 Click it.
 Find the option Leave Messages On Server.
 Make sure this is NOT ticked.